shubhattin/lipilekhika/packages/js/src/transliteration/Tasks.md

 - Add Conversion of all Scripts to Normal Scripts Test (Important)
 - Add Conversion of Normal Scripts to all other Scripts Test (for Typing Tool)
 - For reversibility you can use the devanagari reversibility condition.
 Also evaluate if reversibility really has to be added.
+- For Normal -> Other script conversion, we should also try to find cases where we can clear the prev_context_arr.
+This way it can be synchronised with the typing context window too.
+And as of now the context is only 5 so it might be fine.

 ## Todo for Ranges